DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/upgrade-note.md

 ### Upgrading from v0.17.x (or lower) to v0.18.x

-Since there are updated deployment files for Jaeger in version 0.18.x, you need to manually execute the following commands before upgrading the insight server:
+Since there are updated deployment files for Jaeger in version 0.18.x, you need to manually run the following commands before upgrading the insight server:

 ```bash
 kubectl -n insight-system delete deployment insight-jaeger-collector